-AfDB's purpose is to contribute to the sustainable economic development and social progress of its regional members, through loans, guarantees and equity investment.2 AfDB's overall governance arrangements were also based on the IBRD model, with adjustments over time in response to its own institutional experience; for instance, the President was originally selected by the Board of Directors, as at IBRD, and later this was changed to election by the Board of Governors, as at IADB and AsDB.3 The need for concessional finance led to the innovative African Development Fund, a separate entity jointly owned by AfDB and non-regional donors.4 Then, in the 1980s, AfDB followed the IADB experiment and opened up AfDB itself to non-regional members and their capital contributions, limiting their share (now 40% non-regional and 60% regional).5
+AfDB's purpose is to contribute to the sustainable economic development and social progress of its regional members, through loans, guarantees and equity investment.
+AfDB's overall governance arrangements were also based on the IBRD model, with adjustments over time in response to its own institutional experience; for instance, the President was originally selected by the Board of Directors, as at IBRD, and later this was changed to election by the Board of Governors, as at IADB and ADB.
+The need for concessional finance led to the innovative African Development Fund, a separate entity jointly owned by AfDB and non-regional donors.
+Then, in the 1980s, AfDB followed the IADB experiment and opened up AfDB itself to non-regional members and their capital contributions, limiting their share (now 40 percent non-regional and 60 percent regional).

-2.4 Asian Development Bank (AsDB) 1965
+2.4 Asian Development Bank (ADB) 1965

 A proposal for a regional development bank in Asia had been floated by Japan in the early 1960s, without gaining traction.
 Around the same time, a similar idea was under discussion among other Asian countries through the UN Economic Commission for Asia and the Far East.
-Like the Latin America countries proposing IADB a decade earlier, they had found the extent of IBRD support for their development less than expected.6 Similarly, the United States was an important player and potential funder in Asia as well, and yet was also initially cool to the AsDB proposal, not perceiving the depth of the unmet needs, and concerned about competition with IBRD.
-Again, the winds of US foreign policy shifted (in connection with the US war in Southeast Asia), buoying the AsDB proposal to a successful conclusion with full US support.7 Japan and the United States have continued since as the two largest shareholders and supporters of AsDB.
+Like the Latin America countries proposing IADB a decade earlier, they had found the extent of IBRD support for their development less than expected.
+Similarly, the US was an important player and potential funder in Asia as well, and yet was also initially cool to the ADB proposal, not perceiving the depth of the unmet needs, and concerned about competition with IBRD.
+Again, the winds of US foreign policy shifted (in connection with the US war in Southeast Asia), buoying the ADB proposal to a successful conclusion with full US support.
+Japan and the US have continued since as the two largest shareholders and supporters of ADB.

-AsDB was established to foster economic growth and co-operation in Asia and to contribute to the economic development of developing member countries.8 AsDB's governance provisions are
+ADB was established to foster economic growth and co-operation in Asia and to contribute to the economic development of developing member countries.
+ADB's governance provisions are closely modelled on the IBRD provisions and have not been amended.
+The ADB Charter was the first to include both regional and non-regional members from the outset but does not require specific regional majorities for its qualified majority decisions; it does ensure that regional shareholding will stay at 60

-1 Robert KA Gardiner and James Pickett, The African Development Bank 1964-1984 (The African Development Bank 1984) 8-13.
+&lt;sup>17 Robert KA Gardiner and James Pickett, The African Development Bank 1964-1984 (The African Development Bank 1984) 8-13.

-2 AfDB Charter, art 1 (purpose) and art 14-1 (methods of operation).
+&lt;sup>18 AfDB Charter, art 1 (purpose) and art 14-1 (methods of operation).
 Technical assistance is also among AfDB's functions.
 AfDB Charter, art 2-1 (e).
 The word "sustainable" was added in 2001.
 AfDB Board of Governors' Resolution No. B/BG/2001/08, Amendments to the Agreement Establishing the African Development Bank, adopted 29 May 2001, entered into force 5 July 2002.

-3 AfDB Charter, art 36 (as amended in 1979, see note 79 for details).
+&lt;sup>19 AfDB Charter, art 36 (as amended in 1979, see note 79 for details).
 The appointment process for Vice-Presidents was also changed in response to AfDB's experience.
 See note 83 for details.

-4 The African Development Fund (AfDF) was originally set up as an AfDB special fund with AfDB funding, as the response of potential donors was not encouraging.
+&lt;sup>20 The African Development Fund (AfDF) was originally set up as an AfDB special fund with AfDB funding, as the response of potential donors was not encouraging.
 By 1972, the AfDF was established as a separate international institution, by AfDB and non-regional donors.
-See Andres Rigo Sureda, 'The Law Applicable to the Activities of International Development Banks' in (2004) Collected Courses of The Hague Academy of International Law 308, paras 410-420.
+See Andres Rigo Sureda, "The Law Applicable to the Activities of International Development Banks" in (2004) Collected Courses of The Hague Academy of International Law 308, paras 410-420.

-5 AfDB Charter, art 5-4.
+&lt;sup>21 AfDB Charter, art 5-4.